 - For example, Social Darwinism: the fittest survive and the weak are pushed to the wall.

 This book is one of many that I’m now invested in reading.
-I wholeheartedly agree with Wade’s assessment of the differences of the human species (because we’re not one race), and I encourage everyone to do their own independent study.
-Who knows, we might actually start getting along.
+I wholeheartedly agree with Wade’s assessment of the differences of the human species, and I encourage everyone to do their own independent study.

 If you’d like to discuss any of the information given, feel free to comment below.